Do I Need A Prenup? A Relationship Coach's Guide to Understanding Prenuptial Agreements

 A prenup is a written agreement a couple creates that dictates what would happen in the event of death or divorce.
 The agreed-upon prenup would override typical martial laws that govern division of assets, property, savings and retirement benefits.
 Like a marriage, a prenup is a legally-binding agreement.
 Although empirically, it was assumed that the only people who exercised their right to prenuptial agreements have been the wealthy and famous, couples of all kinds of financial backgrounds have chosen to structure their union with the additional support of a prenup.

 Getting married can be stressful.
 Being married, should not.
-Download the #1 relationship training app and get started for free.
+Download the #1 relationship coaching & self-care app and get started for free.

 Why Get One?